ggould256/Graphs/README.md

     + `project/`
         * `build.sbt` -- _sbt metaconfiguration (just adds the start script plugin_
         * `build.properties` -- _sbt metaconfiguration to specify the sbt version_
-    + `lib/` -- _Third-party libraries required by this project_

-Note that we are using unmanaged dependencies in the `lib` directory rather than pulling from sbt.
-This is to simplify setup for eclipse users, as eclipse sbt support is still rather fiddly to get right.

 ## Getting Started